adamstaveley/ocn-registry-ui/NOTES.md

 - Allow changing of contract addresses for custom environment
 - Allow storing modified environemnt config (to local storage)
 - Include ocn-registry
-    - raise issue of customisation in repository (will take long to get implemented)
+    - raise issue of customisation in repository (could take long to get implemented)
     - ethers contract utility (more work but end result is better, more customisable)
 - Design contract interface block
+- Map of physical locations of nodes
 - Use store for contract data
 - Animations (e.g. on spender checkbox tick)
 - Github actions (build, deploy)